The logo for ertech pros it cloud compliance cybersecurity

 Cybersecurity Solutions Specially Prescribed for Healthcare

-A doctor holds a tablet computer in his hands.
+A doctor is holding a tablet computer in his hands.

 As the prevalence of email phishing attacks continues to rise, healthcare practices must remain vigilant in safeguarding patient data from malicious actors.